 In 2016, Edward-Elmhurst Health launched an Opioid Task Force to address the growing epidemic in our community.
 Since then, we’ve implemented a series of programs, including the opioid denaturing packet initiative, an in-home medication disposal option for patients and community members.
 It’s a simple three-step process to deactivate leftover drugs in order to prevent drug misuse and protect the environment.

 Through a donation from the RX Abuse Leadership Initiative, we recently received 30,000 opioid denaturing packets, which we’re now distributing to patients and community members.
 Half of the packets are being provided to certain patients, while the other half are being distributed free-of-charge to the general public through the outpatient pharmacy at Edward Hospital.

 Another way we’re making it easier to safely dispose of opioids is through our Medication Take-Back program.
-Community members can drop off unused, unwanted or expired controlled medications in one of our secure medication disposal bins at Edward or Elmhurst Hospital (door 28 near the Emergency Department entrance) at any time.
-In 2019, we collected over 530 pounds of discarded medications across both hospitals.
+Community members can drop off unused, unwanted or expired controlled medications in one of our secure medication disposal bins inside Edward Hospital (South Lobby) or Elmhurst Hospital (door 28 near the Emergency Department entrance) at any time.

 Our other opioid initiatives